 If you have a static website and resources, you can rely on HTTP content negotiation and pre-compressed resources.
 Content negotiation will take care of serving visitors the correct compression format based on their browser’s capabilities.
 The blog collective Lyncd have written up a tutorial on adding Brotli for static resources in httpd.

 If you need output filtering for a dynamic website but can’t wait for the official mod_brotli release, you can use brotli_module by KJdev. brotli_module is an independent implementation compatible with httpd.4.x.
 You’ll need to install httpd development packages and manually install the module in your Linux distribution of choice.

-I gave brotli_module a go, and found that Slight Future’s home page weighs about 35 473 bytes without compression, 6438 with gzip (81,85 % reduction), and 5112 with Brotli (85,59 % reduction).
+I gave brotli_module a go, and found that Ctrl blog’s home page weighs about 35 473 bytes without compression, 6438 with gzip (81,85 % reduction), and 5112 with Brotli (85,59 % reduction).
 I also got a nice 5 % decrease in average memory consumption by my httpd worker processes.
 There are many articles already getting into the nitty-gritty of performance and comparisons of Brotli to other compression standards, so I’ll not go into more details as I don’t believe I have anything more to add to this discussion.

 Were are we at with Brotli adoption?